+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Everest Helicopter Tour: What to Bring?

-While the tour is short, the weather in the mountain is unreliable.
+While the tour is short, the weather in the mountains is unreliable.
 We need some items along with you, including:

 1. Passport (Passport or ID)

-At the airport, you will go through a check in procedure with a valid passport, or any government issued id to authenticate and permit you to board.
-Take it with in some empty pocket or pouch.
+At the airport, you will go through a check-in procedure with a valid passport or any government-issued ID to authenticate and permit you to board.
+Take it with you in some empty pocket or pouch.

 2. Warm jacket (fleece/ waterproof)